 Quality shorts are a sound investment no matter what discipline of cycling you prefer, with body-hugging lycra the best bet for long hours of pedalling and tough but lightweight baggy shorts able to take the punishment of trail riding.

-If you don’t want to read our in-depth guide on shorts, you can go directly to the relevant product page via the link below:
+If you don’t want to read our best cycle shorts buying guide, you can go directly to the relevant product page via the link below:

 Bike shorts as with other types of cycle clothing are designed to keep you dry by channelling moisture from perspiration to the outside of the fabric (‘wicking’) and in the case of Lycra garments, warm and comfortable by trapping a layer of insulating air close to the skin.